Wednesday, September 30, 2009

 Friday, September 11, 2009

 I fumbled for the remote and turned it on.
-And just then, the first tower fell.
+And just then, the second tower fell.
 Oh my God.
 At that point, no one really knew what was happening.
 The only information available was that planes had hit the buildings, and they collapsed.
 The Pentagon.
 A plane down in Pennsylvania.
 Chaos.
 Terror.
 Who?
 Why?

 I begged him to come home.
 At the time, we were living in San Diego and he worked in the tallest building in the flight path to the airport.
 The FAA was in the process of grounding all planes, but they weren't all down yet.
 And, really, no one knew if this was part of a larger attack.
 Was there anything else planned?
 Where else would be hit?
 He said he'd be home when he could get out.